apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/04_DQL_Entities_in_Practice/index.md

 We will begin by querying for a list of PGIs based on their technology type.
 In a new Notebook, add a new section and choose "Query Grail".

+As we reviewed in the DQL HOT session 1, describe command is a powerful command that provides us with a comprehensive list of available fields for the referenced entity type.
+This is the first thing that we need to do, from the Process Group Instance entity type, which could be some of the potential fields available that can give us information about the technology they use.

 #### Write and execute a query to obtain a list of PGIs where technology is .NET and the version contains '3.5'.
 Make sure to add the 'softwareTechnologies' column to confirm that the .NET version 3.5 is being met.
 Here is an example of a result we are looking for.

 ![Notebooks](../../assets/images/NET%203_5.png)